|Pilot 1st Lt Morris A. Skaalen, O-739688 (survived) Boyd, MN

 During the crash, the tail section broke off rear of the bomb bay scattering bombs and the tail section landed upside down.
 The front half of the bomber impacted nose first then spun to the right.
 The bottom of the nose section was badly damaged and torn.
 Rear of the co-pilot's position was torn, allowing the three survivors to escape.

 Recovery of Remains

-After helping the survivors, Dr. Feves entered the wreckage and found the bodies of six of the crew: Van Vlett, Horney, Rogers, Underwood, Bailey and Busch.
-He was unable to locate the LaSota's body.
+After helping the survivors, Dr. Feves entered the wreckage and found the bodies of six of the crew: Van Vleet, Horney, Rogers, Underwood, Bailey and Busch.
+Afterwards, the six were buried on Tarawa (Betio).

 Afterwards, the remains of three of the crew were recovered and buried on Tarawa (Betio) including Horney, Busch and LaSota.